DEVELOPMENTAL DISABILITIES ADMINISTRATION

 As a result, in the 1970s and 1980s, many Developmental Centers changed focus to provide day programs for adults with severe developmental disabilities.
 During that time people with mild developmental disabilities were generally served in sheltered workshops.
 At the same time, on the national level, people like Dr. Marc Gold were starting to demonstrate innovative practices for training techniques enabling people with very severe disabilities to learn complex tasks and work independently.

-Planning Cycle: The Division of Developmental Disabilities plans and carries out operations on a state biennium.
-Counties also prepare and submit plans every two years to DDD.
+Planning Cycle: The Developmental Disabilities Administration plans and carries out operations on a state biennium.
+Counties also prepare and submit plans every two years to DDA.

-Outcome Measures: DDD requires counties and their subcontractors to report employment status outcomes including:
+Outcome Measures: DDA requires counties and their subcontractors to report employment status outcomes including:

 - Work hours.

-Funding and State Regional Divisions and County Programs: DDD is headquartered at Central Office located in Lacey.
-State DDD client services, including eligibility determination and case management services, are offered through the three regional offices and severaloutstation office locations across the state.
-Washington’s 39 counties are primarily responsible for DDD employment services contract administration.
+Funding and State Regional Divisions and County Programs: DDA is headquartered at Central Office located in Lacey.
+State DDA client services, including eligibility determination and case management services, are offered through the three regional offices and several locations across the state.
+Washington’s 39 counties are primarily responsible for DDA employment services contract administration.

-State Funding: $2,578,328 (July 1, 2010 – June 30, 2011) State General Fund.
-This dollar amount represents the state fund portion dedicated solely to employment services from DDD’s overall operating budget.
+State Funding: $42,330,238 (July 1, 2014 – June 30, 2015) State General Fund.
+This dollar amount represents the state fund portion dedicated solely to employment services from DDA’s overall operating budget.

-Federal Funding: $47,579,717 (July 1, 2010 – June 30, 2011) Federal Funds.
-This dollar amount represents the federal fund portion dedicated solely to employment services from DDD’s overall operating budget.
+Federal Funding: $34,146,762 (July 1, 2014 – June 30, 2015) Federal Funds.
+This dollar amount represents the federal fund portion dedicated solely to employment services from DDA’s overall operating budget.
 It also includes a “Roads to Community Living” federal grant of $63,925.